-When you first met your partner, you may have been convinced that they were “the One” based on your instant attraction to each other.
-You likely behaved in a loving way toward each other and were both on your best behavior.
-You probably didn't seek the advice of your friends, or maybe you ignored their advice.
-Perhaps you didn't focus on negative traits, or maybe you simply didn't notice them.
-You likely made excuses for some of their behavior because you had already decided that you would rather be with that person rather than being alone.
+When you first met your partner, you may have been convinced that they were “the one” based on your instant attraction to each other.
+Perhaps you were both on your best behavior.
+Maybe you didn't seek the advice of your friends, or perhaps you even ignored their advice.
+If the new person in your life had any negative traits, you may not have noticed or decided to ignore them.

 Maybe you were under the delusion that you could change your partner.
-However, over the years, it has become apparent that your relationship is not where you anticipated, and perhaps the relationship has even become toxic.
-Now you realize that your love is deteriorating, and you are contemplating ending the relationship.
+However, over the years, it might have become apparent that your relationship is not what you anticipated.
+Or perhaps the relationship has become toxic.
+You may realize that your love is deteriorating, and you could be contemplating ending the relationship.

-Relationships can be complicated, but there should be understanding, support, and intimacy at the heart of all of them.
-Relationships that lack one or all of these basic aspects can quickly come to an end.
+Relationships can be complicated, but to be functional, they may require fundamentals such as understanding, support, and intimacy at the heart of all of them.
+Relationships that lack one or all these basic aspects can become unraveled.

-So, when do you know a relationship has ended?
-Many signs can lead one to believe that their relationship with their partner is over, and the signs outlined below may help you accept that your relationship is either in danger or on its way to being over.
+You may be wondering how to recognize the impending dissolution of a relationship.
+The warning signs outlined below may help you accept that your relationship is either in danger or on its way to being over.

 Intimacy: Physical, Mental and Spiritual

 Physical intimacy can involve sex, kissing, hugging, or even holding hands.
-Physical contact is imperative to a loving and lasting relationship.
-When the physical aspect is all but extinct, this could cause the strength of your relationship to dwindle.
+This type of physical contact may be imperative to a loving and lasting relationship.
+When the physical aspect is all but extinct, it could cause the strength of your relationship to dwindle.
 Touching and being physically close to your partner offers various emotional benefits, and the lack thereof can cause anxiety, confusion, and feelings of rejection.
-If you have to fight for your partner to show you any form of physical admiration, your relationship could be in danger.
+If you feel you have to fight or beg for your partner to show you any form of physical affection, your relationship could be in danger.

 Separate Lives, Separate People